 IB Design and Technology – Content and Structure

 There is a coursework component in both SL and HL.
-The main part of this involves a large self-directed project, spread over one and a half terms, in which you investigate a need, and design, engineer, manufacture and test a solution.
-There are also a number of smaller projects/tasks called IA’s (Internal Assessments).
-These are a mix of short practical tasks and practical laboratory type experiments.
+This involves a large self-directed project, spread over one and a half terms, in which you investigate a need, and design, engineer, manufacture and test a solution.

 Theory work is very wide ranging.
-Some key areas at SL and HL are in Design Techniques, Material Science and Green Design.
+Some key areas at SL and HL are in Human Factors, Raw Materials to final product and Innovation and design.

-At HL additional example areas are Structural Engineering, Mechanical Engineering and Energy.
+At HL additional example areas are Commercial Production and Sustainability.

 |Azancot||Miss||JMA||Design & Technology|